CartoDB/carto-selfhosted-helm/README.md

-# CARTO self-hosted [Helm chart]
+# CARTO Self Hosted [Helm chart]

 This repository contains the [Kubernetes Helm](https://github.com/helm/helm) chart files for CARTO Platform.
-Run CARTO Self Hosted in your own cloud infrastructre.
+Run CARTO Self Hosted in your own cloud infrastructure.

 If you are looking for another installation method, please refer to [carto-selfhosted repository](https://github.com/CartoDB/carto-selfhosted).